DonLakeFlyer/airspyhf_udp/README.md

-Updated version of airspyhf_rx which support output to localhost on a specified port.
+Updated version of airspyhf_rx which supports output to localhost on a specified port.

 To build: